Our History

 B&W is contracted to build the water pipe, or penstock system, for the Hoover Dam.
 Due to their immense size, the penstocks could not be shipped by rail, so B&W built a fabricating plant near the dam site which housed some of the largest machines ever in use at the time.
 Upon the dam’s completion, it was often called the “eighth wonder of the world.”

-Hoover Dam 1932c Babcock Wilcox
+group standing in penstock suspended over Hoover Dam 1932 Babcock Wilcox

 1933